Exploring charm decays with missing energy in leptoquark models: Introduction

-The foregoing motivates us in this paper to study these FCNC charm transitions with missing energy in the contexts of relatively simple NP scenarios.
+The foregoing motivates us in this paper to explore these FCNC charm transitions with missing energy in the contexts of relatively simple NP scenarios.
 We entertain specifically the possibility that heavy leptoquarks (LQs) with spin 0 mediate the NP contributions to the FCNCs.
-Over the last several years LQs have attracted a great deal of attention because proposed models containing them are among those that could offer the preferred explanations for the so-called $B$-physics anomalies~\cite{Dorsner:2016wpm,Bifani:2018zmi}.
-While extra data are awaited to clarify whether or not these anomalies are attributable to NP, it is therefore of interest to examine if LQs can give rise to appreciable manifestations in the charm sector as well.
-There have been various analyses in the past addressing LQ impact on FCNC charm processes~\cite{deBoer:2015boa,Dorsner:2016wpm,Bause:2020xzj,Davies:1990sc,Leurer:1993em, Davidson:1993qk,Golowich:2007ka,Fajfer:2015mia,Fajfer:2008tm}, but not yet many covering \,$c\to u\slashed E$~\cite{deBoer:2015boa,Dorsner:2016wpm,Bause:2020xzj}.
-The outcomes of our analysis would be complementary to the latter.
+Over the last several years LQs have attracted a good deal of attention because suggested models containing them are among those that could offer the preferred explanations for the so-called \mbox{$B$-physics} anomalies~\cite{Dorsner:2016wpm,Bifani:2018zmi}.
+While more data are awaited in order to clarify whether or not these anomalies are attributable to NP, it is therefore of interest to investigate if LQs can give rise to appreciable manifestations in the charm sector too.
+There have been various analyses in the past, such as Refs.\,\,\cite{deBoer:2015boa,Dorsner:2016wpm, Bause:2020xzj,Davies:1990sc,Leurer:1993em,Davidson:1993qk,Golowich:2007ka,Fajfer:2015mia, Sahoo:2017lzi,Benbrik:2008ik,Fajfer:2008tm,deBoer:2017que,Bause:2019vpr,Bharucha:2020eup}, looking into the effects of LQs on FCNC charm processes, but \,$c\to u\slashed E$\, was covered by only a few~\cite{deBoer:2015boa,Dorsner:2016wpm,Bause:2020xzj}.
+The outcomes of our work would be complementary to those of the latter.

-Besides the LQs, we will incorporate light right-handed sterile neutrinos into the theory.
-They are singlets under the SM gauge group and in the presence of the LQs can have renormalizable links to SM quarks.
-Our inclusion of the right-handed neutrinos is well motivated for a~couple of reasons.
-First, their existence will be necessary if experiments in the future establish that neutrinos are Dirac in nature.
-Second, as will be demonstrated later on, compared to those with only SM fermions the FCNCs that involve the sterile neutrinos and SM quarks might have considerably enhanced influence on the charm decays.
-This is especially the case if the quarks are also right-handed.
+Besides the scalar LQs, we will incorporate light right-handed sterile neutrinos into the theory.
+They are singlets under the SM gauge groups and in the presence of the LQs can have renormalizable links to SM quarks.
+Our inclusion of right-handed neutrinos is well motivated for two reasons.
+First, their existence will be necessary if measurements in the future establish that neutrinos are Dirac in nature.
+Second, as will be demonstrated later on, relative to those with SM fermions alone the LQ-mediated FCNCs that involve the sterile neutrinos and SM quarks might exert considerably enhanced influence on the charm decays of concern, especially if the quarks are also right-handed.
+This latter LQ feature has not been treated previously in the \,$c\to u\slashed E$ context~\cite{deBoer:2015boa,Dorsner:2016wpm,Bause:2020xzj}.